Akku Yadav: Death

-After the police arrested Yadav for his own protection, a bail hearing was scheduled for him on 13 August 2004 in India's Nagpur District Court.
+After the police arrested Akku for his own protection, a bail hearing was scheduled for him on 13 August 2004 in India's Nagpur District Court.
 Word spread through the adjoining neighborhood that he would be released.
 The police planned to keep him in custody until everyone had calmed down and then release him.
-The bail hearing was supposed to take place miles away in the center of Nagpur.
+The bail hearing was supposed to take place miles away in the centre of Nagpur.

 Hundreds of women marched from the slums to the courthouse carrying vegetable knives and chili powder, walked into the courtroom and took seats near the front.
-Yadav walked in and was confident and unrepentant.
-At about 2:30 to 3:00 PM, when Yadav appeared, he saw a woman he had raped.
-Yadav mocked her, called her a prostitute and said he would rape her again.
+Akku walked in and was confident and unrepentant.
+At about 2:30 to 3:00 PM, when Akku appeared, he saw a woman he had raped.
+Akku mocked her, called her a prostitute and said he would rape her again.
 The police laughed.
 The woman started hitting him on the head with her footwear.
-She told Yadav either she would kill him or he would have to kill her saying, "We can't both live on this Earth together.
+She told Akku either she would kill him or he would have to kill her saying, "We can't both live on this Earth together.
 It's you or me."

-Yadav was then lynched by the mob of 200–400 women who showed up.
+Akku was then lynched by the mob of 200–400 women who showed up.
 He was stabbed at least 70 times, and chili powder and stones were thrown in his face.
 The chili powder was also thrown into the faces of police officers who guarded him.
 The police officers, overwhelmed and terrified, fled immediately.
 One of his alleged victims also hacked off his penis.
 The lynching occurred in Nagpur District Court No. 7 on the marble floor of the courtroom.
-As he was being lynched, Yadav was horrified and shouted: "Forgive me!
+As he was being lynched, Akku was horrified and shouted: "Forgive me!
 I won't do it again!".
-The women passed their knives around and kept stabbing him; each woman agreed to stab Yadav at least once.
+The women passed their knives around and kept stabbing him; each woman agreed to stab Akku at least once.
 His blood was on the floors and walls of the courtroom.
-In 15 minutes, Yadav was dead; he was 32 years old.
+Akku died 15 minutes later; he was 32 years old.
 The mob continued attacking his corpse post-mortem.

 The women claimed the murder was unplanned.
 One woman said: "We didn't have any formal meetings, but it spread by word of mouth that we had to take united action."
-The State CID had a different version of the lynching.
+The State CID of Maharashtra Police had a different version of the lynching.
 According to senior police sources, the lynching was done by four men with sharp weapons, and the women of Kasturba Nagar claimed responsibility for the lynching to protect those men.
 None of the women agreed with the police version, and police said both men and women were there when the lynch mob appeared.
 BBC News reported on the lynching on the day it occurred saying: "Initial reports said about 14 women and several children forced their way into the courtroom" and stabbed Akku Yadav to death.